 Rather than refer to explicit anatomy, most women prefer to gesture and make vague references to down there.
 We can use pussy for girls as an equivalent of willie for boys.
 A woman’s clitoris is much less apparent than a man’s penis.
 Men are, in any event, more intent on penetrating a woman’s vagina.
-Given women’s aversion to genitals, many of the terms for female genitals come from men and are considered to be obscene by women.
+Given women’s aversion to genitals, many of the terms for the female genitals come from men and are considered obscene by women.